playcanvas/developer.playcanvas.com/content/en/tutorials/importing-first-model-and-animation.md

 Let's open the model folder and drag the FBX file into our project assets panel.

-This will import the file into our project and PlayCanvas Editor will create materials, container, render assets, and most importantly a template asset.
+This will import the file into our project and the PlayCanvas Editor will create materials, container, render assets and most importantly, a template asset.

 ![][importing-model-fbx-image]